aelassas/servy/README.md

 ## .NET Framework 4.8 Version

-**Servy** is a Windows application that allows you to run any executable as a Windows service, using a simple graphical interface.
+**Servy** lets you run any app as a Windows service with full control over working directory, startup type, logging, health checks, and parameters.
+A fully managed alternative to NSSM.

 This .NET Framework 4.8 version is designed for compatibility with older Windows operating systems, from Windows 7 SP1 to Windows 11 and Windows Server.

-It provides a reliable and compatible solution for automating app startup, monitoring, and background execution across a wide range of Windows versions — from Windows 7 SP1 to Windows 11 and Windows Server.

-Servy solves a common limitation of Windows services by allowing you to set a custom working directory.
-When you create a service with `sc`, the default working directory is always `C:\Windows\System32`, and there's no built-in way to change that.
-This breaks many applications that rely on relative paths, configuration files, or assets located in their own folders.
-Servy lets you explicitly set the startup directory so that your application runs in the right environment, just like it would if launched from a shortcut or command prompt.
+A key advantage is the ability to set a **custom working directory**.
+The built-in `sc` tool always uses `C:\Windows\System32`, which breaks apps that rely on relative paths, configs, or local assets.
+Servy lets you set the startup directory explicitly, so your app runs exactly as if launched from a shortcut or command prompt.

-Servy is ideal for scenarios where you need to keep non-service applications running reliably in the background.
-It's especially useful for developers, sysadmins, and IT professionals who want to deploy background processes without rewriting them as Windows services.
-Typical use cases include running Node.js, Python, or .NET console apps as services; keeping web servers, database sync tools, or custom daemons alive after reboots; and automating task runners or batch scripts in production environments.
-With built-in health checks, restart policies, and a modern UI, Servy is a powerful alternative to tools like NSSM—without the need for manual configuration or registry edits.
+Servy is perfect for keeping non-service apps running in the background without rewriting them as services.
+Use it to run Node.js, Python, or .NET apps; keep web servers, sync tools, or daemons alive after reboots; and automate task runners or scripts in production with built-in health checks, restart policies, and a modern UI.

-## Why Servy?

-Windows services are great but have limitations like fixed working directories and no built-in health checks.
-Servy fills this gap by providing an easy way to run any app as a service with full control over its environment and recovery options — no coding required.

 ## Requirements